franciskershaw/festiviews/README.md

 | PORT         | 5000
 | SECRET_KEY   | *your_secret_key*

-6. Return to the 'Deploy' tab and select 'Enable Autmoatic Deploys', ensuring that the master branch is selected.
+6. Return to the 'Deploy' tab and select 'Enable Automatic Deploys', ensuring that the master branch is selected.
 7. Click 'Deploy Branch' and wait for Heroku to build the app.
 You can monitor the progress in the 'Latest Activity' of the overview.
 8. Once the build has been completed, click 'Open app' to check that the live site is working.